Mehmood Jan

 Mehmood Jan (محمود جان; born 5 May 1969) is a Pakistani politician who served as the Deputy Speaker of the Provincial Assembly of Khyber Pakhtunkhwa, in office from August 2018 till January 2023.
 He had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 till January 2023.
 Previously, he was a member of the Provincial Assembly of Khyber Pakhtunkhwa from May 2013 to May 2018.
+And before that he had been village council nazim in 2005.
+He had been in politics since 1999 and elected several elections.
+Mehmood has a vast experience in politics which he gained by growing in a political family.
+Basically he belongs to a family of land lords who are actually called Khan’s of the area.
+Mehmood is one of the most loyal and truthful politician of the province.

 Early life and education

 He was born on 5 May 1969 in Peshawar, Pakistan.

 He has a degree of Bachelor of Arts.

+His elementary education is from PMS boys 1.

+His secondary education is from Edwardes college Peshawar.

+He had been living in dubai before joining politics.

 Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PK-7 (Peshawar-VII) in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PK-7 (Peshawar-VII) in the 2013 Pakistani general election.
 He received 12,583 votes and defeated Hashmat Khan, a candidate of Jamaat-e-Islami Pakistan (JI).